raphael-coeffic/Dishaster/formal-elements.md

 End Phase

-The shift ends after a set timer (e.g. 5 minutes) or if the Boss fires you on the spot.
+The shift ends after a set timer or if the Boss fires you on the spot.
 You’re immediately graded on:

 Tips earned 💰